 I want to take a course to learn how to stop juggling.

-either officially qualifies him as the worst motivational speaker ever,
+officially qualifies him as the worst motivational speaker ever, or the

 Wednesday